What Engine Does McLaren Use in F1?

 What Engine Will McLaren Use for Future F1 Seasons?

-F1 engine rules keep moving forward, and McLaren has already set its supply plans for the next few years, including the big rule change in 2026.
+F1 engine regulations keep moving forward, and McLaren has already secured its supply arrangements for the next phase, including the major rule change in 2026.

 Current Power Unit Agreements

-McLaren's agreement with Mercedes-Benz runs through the 2025 season.
-Signed in 2020 for four years, it gives the team certainty under the current rules.
-The Mercedes-AMG M13 E Performance 1.6-litre V6 turbo hybrid remains the core of McLaren's car in the near term.
+McLaren's agreement with Mercedes-Benz now runs through to 2030.
+This extended deal provides certainty across both the current and incoming regulations.
+The Mercedes-AMG M13 E Performance 1.6-litre V6 turbo hybrid remains the core of McLaren's current setup.

-This deal works for both sides: McLaren gets a proven engine, and Mercedes strengthens its role as a leading supplier.
-Since 2021, results have improved, helping McLaren climb the constructors' table.
+This arrangement works for both sides: McLaren gets a proven engine, and Mercedes strengthens its role as a leading F1 supplier.
+Since 2021, results have improved steadily, helping McLaren climb the constructors' standings.

 Expected Engine Supplier Changes for 2026 and Beyond

-F1 will bring in a new power unit formula in 2026, changing how engines are built and used.
-McLaren and Mercedes-Benz have already renewed their deal to 2030, making McLaren an early customer for the 2026 Mercedes-AMG unit alongside the works team.
+F1 introduced a new power unit formula in 2026, changing how engines are built and deployed.
+McLaren and Mercedes-Benz extended their deal to 2030, making McLaren an early customer for the 2026 Mercedes-AMG unit alongside the works team.

-The 2026 power units will split output roughly 50% from the engine and 50% from electric power, with a target of over 1000 hp.
-They will run on 100% sustainable fuel.
+The 2026 power units split output roughly 50% from the internal combustion engine and 50% from electric power, targeting over 1,000 hp.
+They run on 100% sustainable fuel.

-The electric side will be much more powerful, using a single 350 kW motor - nearly three times the current MGU-K output - and will need a high-performance battery system.
+The electrical side is significantly more powerful, using a single 350 kW motor - nearly three times the output of the previous MGU-K - supported by a high-performance battery system.

-Mercedes-AMG HPP began work on these units in mid-2022 under the cost cap.
-This long-term plan gives McLaren a steady, cutting-edge supply for the new rules era.
+Mercedes-AMG HPP began development of these units in mid-2022 under the cost cap.
+This long-term plan gives McLaren a stable, cutting-edge supply base for the new era.

 YearsEngine SupplierHighlights